-ORVital: Tracing the path back to safety in hospitals
+ORvital: Tracing the path back to normality in hospitals

 With only three months to go until our first year of living with the pandemic, hospitals continue to be our main defence against the COVID-19.
 The virus has put all the centres in trouble, not only in the country but also in the world, leading them to maximize the security and containment protocols.